buyco/hiring_challenges/frontend_dev_challenge.md

 Clean code counts!
 We encourage you to use `prettier` and `eslint`.

-Your code should be hosted to a **private** Github repo shared with https://github.com/benjaminbuyco and https://github.com/adesurirey

 ## Step 1
 Display a list of users using the JSON source file found here: